Thermalization Dynamics in Closed Quantum Many Body Systems: a Precision Large Scale Exact Diagonalization Study: Numerical Results: Thermalization of entanglement entropy

 The inset in Fig.~\ref{fig:S_t_Zm}a suggests the entanglement entropy converges towards the thermal entropy of the same subsystem as $1/L$.
 In Fig.~\ref{fig:S_t_Zm}b, it is unclear whether convergence is achieved below an error of $10^{-3}$ due to irregular finite size effects.
 Note also that the finite size effects on the thermal entropy $\tilde{S}_l$ could be relevant as we have taken a smaller $\tilde{L}$ due to the increased cost of calculating the reduced density matrices for all eigenstates.
 The same can be said about the deviation for $z_4$ as plotted in the inset of Fig.~\ref{fig:S_Lv}b, where the error in the $L\rightarrow \infty$ limit is again of order $10^{-3}$.

-At the same time, the finite size scaling of the entropy deviation is not as simple as for local operators and most likely there are both $1/L$ and $1/L^2$ relevant terms at the scales studied, as shown in Fig.~\ref{fig:S_Lv}, with the second order term being proportional to $(v-\tilde{v})^2/L^2$, the square of the ETH scaling parameter of local operators (Fig.~\ref{fig:ETH_scaling}).
+At the same time, the finite size scaling of the entropy deviation is not as simple as for local operators: We observe both $1/L$ and $1/L^2$ relevant terms at the scales studied, as shown in Fig.~\ref{fig:S_Lv}, with the second order term being proportional to $(v-\tilde{v})^2/L^2$, the square of the ETH scaling parameter of local operators (Fig.~\ref{fig:ETH_scaling}).
 Note that this does not coincide with the second order term of Eq.~(\ref{eq:ETH_scaling}).
-While a quadratic dependence was expected as only $Y_+$ should achieve the maximum entropy, we have no basis to justify this exact dependence.
+A quadratic dependence was expected as only $Y_+$ can achieve the maximum entropy, but the ETH formalism in Appendix~\ref{sec:ETH_prediction} does not explain this exact dependence.
+However, soon after our posting on arXiv of this numerical observation, the quadratic dependency was derived for our context assuming only the ETH~\cite{Huang:2025}, by developing previous calculations on the approximation of reduced density matrices~\cite{Huang:2024}.
+In~\cite{Huang:2025}, the quadratic prefactor was estimated as $\sim 1.18$, which is not far from the quadratic factors resulting from fitting (inset of Fig.~\ref{fig:S_Lv}a).